You can get a six pack in 15 minutes without even leaving your living room with this workout

 Looking for the ultimate workout for six-pack abs?
-Elliot Burton is your man.
+A 15-minute six pack abs workout, no less?
+Then Elliot Burton is your man.
 If you've been spending more time at the ice cream maker and less time concentrating on your abs crunches, fret not: there’s still plenty of time to lose belly fat and get a six pack if you heed this expert advice.
 I mean seriously, just look at this guy.
 You can tell he knows what he's talking about.
 And even if he didn't, we wouldn't tell him that to his face.

 Elliot is the face of fitness coaching outlet The Balance Fam and the proud owner of a washboard stomach that’s firm enough to slice smoked ham on.
 He is also one of Grenade's ambassadors and swears by its ranges, which are among the best protein bars and best protein powder shakes.